1. What does CBA do to make my transactions secure?

 We have advanced security and fraud detection systems in place, monitoring your account 24/7.
 Our state-of-the-art technologies, detects any abnormal transactions or spend patterns.

-And, with the introduction of the voice-activated Adeptra telephone alert system, we can now contact you within seconds of any potential fraudulent activity on your account.
+The voice-activated telephone or SMS alert can contact you within seconds of any potential fraudulent activity on your account.

 - Secure Internet Shopping with NetCode